tecnico-sec/Virtual-Networking-UTM-QEMU-M1/README.md

 ## 1.1 Setup the lab for UTM

-To setup our lab environment to be used with VirtualBox, you need to have 3 instances of your VMs.
+To setup our lab environment to be used with UTM, you need to have 3 instances of your VMs.
 You can follow the instructions in [here](https://github.com/tecnico-sec/Setup) to install 2 new machines from scratch, or you can clone the one you have been using so far.

 <img src="./figure1.png" alt="alt text" width="400">